regulaforensics/idv-capture-web-samples/README.md

 Additional setup:

 1. Set the `workflowId` inside the `prepareWorkflow` method.
-2. **Important:**
+2. **Important: ONLY DEVELOPER MODE.
+DON'T USE Base64License FOR PRODUCTION.**
    Provide the DocumentReader license in Base64 format in the `initialize` method (search for `Base64License`).

 ---

-## ⚠️ Notes
+## ⚠️ Important Notes

-- The DocumentReader module will not function without a valid **Base64 license**.
+- To convert regula.license to base64 you can check this resource https://support.regulaforensics.com/hc/en-us/articles/15378060500881-How-to-convert-a-license-file-to-BASE64

+- Once the development is finished and your product is ready to be exposed to the internet, make sure that you have removed the license from your source code.

+- Use `Base64License` only when your product is under development or testing, and you still don't expose your application to the internet.
+Make sure that you have removed the `Base64License` before publishing the code in production.
 - In every example, placeholders marked `Base64License` indicate where the license must be added.
+(Only for development!)
 - Make sure to provide a correct `workflowId` for your environment.

 ---